Mbed-TLS/TF-PSA-Crypto/docs/psa-transition.md

 PSA_ALG_ECDSA(PSA_ALG_SHA_256)
 ```

-The other functions in `error.h` are specific to the construction of Mbed TLS error code and are not relevant to the PSA API.
-PSA error codes are never the combination of multiple codes.
+Since TF-PSA-Crypto 1.0, legacy functions always return an `MBEDTLS_ERR_xxx` constant or a `psa_status_t` constant (`PSA_SUCCESS`, `PSA_OPERATION_INCOMPLETE` or `PSA_ERROR_xxx`).
+Functions no longer return values that are the sum of a “low-level” and a “high-level” error code.

 ### Constant-time functions

-The PSA API does not have an equivalent to the timing-side-channel-resistance utility functions in `constant_time.h`.
-Continue using `constant_time.h` as needed.
+The PSA API does not have an equivalent to the timing-side-channel-resistance utility functions in `mbedtls/constant_time.h`.
+Continue using `mbedtls/constant_time.h` as needed.

 Note that the PSA API does include features that reduce the need for `mbedtls_ct_memcmp`: